Blockchain based Resource Governance for Decentralized Web Environments: Evaluation

 \subsubsection{Privacy}

 Privacy is key for decentralized web environments trying to take personal data out of the control of single organizations.
 With usage control, users can benefit from a greater level of privacy, as they have a way to determine how their resources are being used.
-However, enforcement and monitoring mechanisms that characterize such a technique, involve the exchange of data and metadata whose confidentiality should constantly be guaranteed.
+However, enforcement and monitoring mechanisms that characterize usage control involve the exchange of data and metadata whose confidentiality should constantly be guaranteed.

-The most critical issue of our solution regarding confidentiality relates to the Ethereum blockchain metadata, which are publicly exposed in smart contracts.
-Public blockchains, such as Ethereum, provide public ledgers, thus allowing every node of the decentralized environment to get access to usage policy and resource locations.
-Despite the possibility to establish private attributes in smart contracts, the transactions thanks to which such attributes are set are publicly readable.
-In some use cases, it may be desirable to have this data public, however, there may also be a need to encrypt data stored in the blockchain such that only authorized parties (those that have access to the decryption key) can read this metadata~\citep{pan2011survey}.
+One of the most critical issues of our solution regarding confidentiality relates to the blockchain metadata, which are publicly exposed in smart contracts.
+Public blockchains, such as Ethereum, provide public ledgers, thus allowing every node of the decentralized environment to get access to usage policy and resource locations. \Newt{Despite the possibility of specifying private variables in smart contracts, the method invocations thanks to which those variables are set are recorded in publicly readable transactions.
+Therefore, blockchain users can freely deduce the state of a private variable by inspecting the public transactions associated with the invocation of the setter methods.} In some use cases, it may be desirable to keep this data public.
+However, there may also be a need to encrypt data stored in the blockchain, so that only authorized parties (those that have access to the decryption key) can read this metadata~\citep{pan2011survey,marangone2022fine}.

 The confidentiality of the shared resources must be regulated after their retrieval inside consumer nodes, in order to apply the constraints associated with their policy rules.
 Our implementation leverage the \Compo{Intel SGX trusted execution environment} that manages retrieved resources through the \Compo{SGX Protected File System (PFS)}.
 One of the key features of SGX-PFS is that it allows for files to be stored in a secure, encrypted format, even when the operating system is not running.
 This makes it difficult for attackers to access the resources, as they would need to have physical access to the machine and be able to bypass the SGX hardware security features in order to read the contents of the files.